| Home | Energy | Nuclear | Electricity | Climate Change | Lighting Control | Contacts | Links |

 NPP Nuclear Power Plant;

-Fission: Splitting of an atomic nucleus;
+Fission: Splitting of an atomic nucleus, usually triggered by neutron absorption;

 Fissile Fuels: Materials that readily liberate nuclear energy via neutron capture induced fission;